agt/tritonai-admission-webhook/README.md

 ## Namespace Annotations

 Set security policy on a namespace by adding annotations prefixed `sc.dsmlp.ucsd.edu/`.

-Pair each constraint annotation with a `sc.dsmlp.ucsd.edu/default.<field>` annotation to enable the mutating webhook to fill in missing values automatically.
+For the most part, constraint annotations are paired with a corresponding default annotation to enable the mutating webhook to fill in missing values automatically.
+(Defaults are also injected to satistfy hard-coded rules.)

+This behavior is intended to permit fine-grained control over workloads' security configuration without requiring modification of published YAML or Helm files.

 ```yaml
 apiVersion: v1